Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

-\textbf{Evaluation Setting. } The same as previous studies, we evaluate the trained model against white box adversarial attacks: FGSM \cite{goodfellow2014explaining}, PGD$_{\scriptscriptstyle \rm{sat}}$\cite{madry2017towards}, PGD$_{\scriptscriptstyle \rm{trades}}$\cite{zhang2019theoretically}, CW$_{\scriptscriptstyle \rm{\infty}}$\cite{carlini2017towards}, which are commonly used adversarial attacks in adversarial robustness evaluation.
-Meanwhile, we also apply a strong attack: AutoAttack (AA) \cite{croce2020reliable} to evaluate the robustness.
+\textbf{Evaluation Setting. } The same as previous studies, we evaluate the models against white box adversarial attacks: FGSM \cite{goodfellow2014explaining}, PGD$_{\scriptscriptstyle \rm{sat}}$\cite{madry2017towards}, PGD$_{\scriptscriptstyle \rm{trades}}$\cite{zhang2019theoretically}, CW$_{\scriptscriptstyle \rm{\infty}}$\cite{carlini2017towards}, which are commonly used adversarial attacks in adversarial robustness evaluation.
+Meanwhile, we also apply a strong attack: AutoAttack (AA) \cite{croce2020reliable} {(an evaluation tool in RobustBench \cite{croce2021robustbench})} to evaluate the robustness.
 The step sizes of PGD$_{\scriptscriptstyle \rm{sat}}$ and PGD$_{\scriptscriptstyle \rm{trades}}$ are 2/255 and 0.003, respectively, and the step is 20.
 The total step of CW$_{\scriptscriptstyle \rm{\infty}}$ is 30.
 Maximum perturbation is bounded to the $L_{\infty}$ norm $\epsilon$ = 8/255 for all attacks.
-Meanwhile, we conduct a black-box evaluation, which includes the transfer-based attack and query-based attack to test the robustness of the student model in a near-real environment.
-As for the transfer-based attack, we choose our robust teachers (WideResNet-34-10 for CIFAR-10, WideResNet-70-16 for CIFAR-100, and PreActResNet-34 for Tiny-ImageNet) as the surrogate models to produce adversarial example against the PGD$_{\scriptscriptstyle \rm{trades}}$ and CW$_{\scriptscriptstyle \rm{\infty}}$ attack; As for the query-based attack, we choose the Square Attack \cite{andriushchenko2020square}, and the attack queries are 100.
+Meanwhile, we conduct a black-box evaluation, which includes the transfer-based attack and query-based attack to test the robustness in a near-real environment.
+As for the transfer-based attack, we choose robust teachers (WideResNet-34-10 for CIFAR-10, WideResNet-70-16 for CIFAR-100, and PreActResNet-34 for Tiny-ImageNet) as the surrogate models to produce adversarial example against the PGD$_{\scriptscriptstyle \rm{trades}}$ and CW$_{\scriptscriptstyle \rm{\infty}}$ attack; As for the query-based attack, we choose a score-based attack: Square Attack \cite{andriushchenko2020square} {and a decision-based attack: RayS Attack \cite{chen2020rays}}, and the queries are 100.
 Here, we use Weighted Robust Accuracy (W-Robust Acc) \cite{gurel2021knowledge} to evaluate the trade-off between the clean and robust accuracy of the model, it is defined as follows:

 where W-Robust Acc $\mathcal{A}_{f}$ are the accuracy of a model $f$ on x drawn from either the clean distribution $P_{nat}$ and the adversarial distribution $P_{adv}$.
 We set $\pi_{{nat}}$ and $\pi_{{adv}}$ both to 0.5, which means accuracy and robustness are equally important for comprehensive performance in the model.